 If you want to capture the art scene of Paris today, the historically rebellious and working-class enclave of Belleville is definitely today’s hipster central.
 Street art, eccentric characters, poetry cafés, trendy bars, backpackers and a large Asian immigrant community make this an eclectic tapestry of off-beat surprises.

 Get Cozy in a Vintage Bookshop: The Latin Quarter

 Paris has managed to preserve its bookshops better than almost any other major city, and the Latin Quarter, home to some of the oldest universities in the world, has the best in the city.
 Rue Des Ecoles is packed with musty, old Parisian bookshops, but arguably the most beautiful one in the neighborhood is Shakespeare & Co., an English-language bookshop on the riverfront.

 This canal running north of the Seine on the eastern side becomes magical at night the moment that the weather is warm.
 A sea of multicultural locals, travelers and students splay along its stone banks with picnic blankets, guitars and bottles of wine.
 The cafés and bars spill out onto the water’s edge, imbuing the air with a bohemian summer festival spirit.

 Best Neighborhood to Get Lost In: The Marais

 The Marais is the perfect blend of everything that is great about Paris.
 Medieval aristocratic architecture, historic Jewish and LGBT communities, art galleries, street performers, museums and some of the city’s trendiest food, cafés and boutiques make this a maze of endless surprises.
-The gorgeous food mecca of the Rue des Rosiers intersects the Rue Vieille du Temple, which cuts through the old stomping grounds of the Knights Templar.
+The gorgeous food mecca of the Rue des Rosiers intersects another must-see street, Rue Vieille du Temple, which cuts through the old stomping grounds of the Knights Templar.